ga-curriculum/it-bootcamp-admissions-task/README.md

 <h1>
   <span class="prefix"></span>
-  <span class="headline">Cybersecurity Bootcamp Admissions Task</span>
+  <span class="headline">IT Bootcamp Admissions Task</span>
 </h1>

 ## About

-This module contains the admissions assessment for the Cybersecurity Bootcamp.
+This module contains the admissions assessment for the IT Bootcamp.
 Students will create and share a Google Doc with their admissions advisor.

 ## Content